 Even if you don’t have a big budget, you should always offer to pay something.
 Make the time worth their while.
 Best case, they turn down your money.
 Worst case, they accept it.
 The good faith gesture eliminates concerns about being used or taken advantage of.
 You never want someone to feel that way (I’ve felt it).

 Other note: If they say no to you altogether, this is a good thing.
 Better that than finding out weeks or months later!

 3. Doing things that only bring you money will only bring you chores.

-If you’re going to start a project or business, it’s best to start something you’ll enjoy long term.
+If you’re starting a project or business, it’s best to start something you’ll enjoy long term.
 Something you’re passionate about.
 When you start a project with the sole goal of making money, it’ll eventually feel like a chore.
 Nobody likes those.
-And even worse, the quality of your work will reflect your growing disdain.
+And even worse, your work quality will reflect your growing disdain.
 I know I’ve embarked on a few things because I thought they’d have me laughing my way to the bank.
 Guess what?

 4. Vision is everything.

 Related to the previous point, you need to have a vision for whatever projects you start.
 It can include an end-goal and check points to hit along the way.
 This will inform your strategy and, more importantly, what you say yes and no to.
 One of my biggest struggles has been wandering all over the place or getting easily distracted because something “looks cool,” or saying yes to something that becomes a value-addless timesuck.
 Say yes to things that get you closer to your goals.
 Say no to things that don’t.
 Sounds obvious, but…well, I’m sure you’ve been there.

 Another thing: your vision should not be dependent on others.
 Goals like “to have a popular blog” or “be known on Twitter” are crap.
 You’re essentially putting your success in the hands of others, which is the antithesis of freedom.
 Also, these types of goals are devoid of a sustainable and actionable Why.
 Here’s an example and exercise to demonstrate what I mean: